 Double Blind Testing: In this type of test, even the security professional does not have prior knowledge of the simulated attack.
 Just like, in the real-time scenarios, they will have no time to get prepared for the defense before the attack.

-At BugRaptors, we have talented security test professionals who are constantly helping our clients by identifying the security gaps or breaches at the earliest by intelligently managing vulnerabilities, avoiding network downtime costs, and preserving the image of the enterprises by maintaining the customer loyalty.
+At BugRaptors, we have talented test professionals who are constantly helping our clients by identifying the security gaps or breaches at the earliest by intelligently managing vulnerabilities through precise security testing solutions, to avoid network downtime costs, and preserving the image of the enterprises by maintaining the customer loyalty as well.